 Vegetables form a large part of a ketogenic, or keto, diet.
-The best vegetables for keto diets include celery, tomatoes, spinach, and mushrooms.
-A person may wish to avoid starchy vegetables, such as beets, potatoes, and sweetcorn.
+Healthful options include celery, tomatoes, spinach, and mushrooms.
+A person may wish to avoid starchy vegetables.

 Keto diets restrict the amount of carbohydrates a person can eat.
 Instead, a person eats a high amount of fats and a moderate amount of protein.

 Keto diets aim to put the body into a state of ketosis.
 This occurs when the body burns fat for energy instead of carbs.
 Ketosis can lead to weight loss.